dalibo/emaj/docs/en/mainFunctions.rst

 The type of the **grpdef_priority** column is *INTEGER* and may be *NULL*.
 It defines a priority order in E-Maj tables processing.
 This can be useful at table lock time.
 Indeed, by locking tables in the same order as what is typically done by applications, it may reduce the risk of deadlock.
 E-Maj functions process tables in *grpdef_priority* ascending order, *NULL* being processed last.
 For a same priority level, tables are processed in alphabetic order of schema name and table name.

-For E-Maj installations having a large number of tables, it may be useful to spread all E-Maj objects on several schemas, instead of concentrating them in the unique emaj schema.
-The **grpdef_log_schema_suffix** column allows to specify the schema that will hold the log table, the log sequence, and the log and rollback functions for a particular application table.

-It this *grpdef_log_schema_suffix* column contains a *NULL* or an empty chain, the emaj main schema will be used.
-Otherwise, a secondary schema will be used.
-Its name is then built as the concatenation of '*emaj*' and the column's content.

-The creation and the suppression of secondary schemas are only managed by E-Maj functions.
-They should NOT contain any other objects than those created by the extension.

-For sequences, the *grpdef_log_schema_suffix* column must be *NULL*.

 For tables having long names, the default prefix for E-Maj objects names may be too long to fit the PostgreSQL limits.
 But another prefix may be defined for each table, by setting the **grpdef_emaj_names_prefix** column.

 If this *grpdef_emaj_names_prefix* column contains a *NULL* value, the default prefix *<nom_schéma>_<nom_table>* is used.